 Tampering and counterfeiting are two big drivers of innovations (and costs) in pharma packaging.
 According to a recent report by Cutting Edge Research, pharma companies expect to increase their “pharmacoviligance budgets” next year.
 While there are no reliable figures as to the actual scope of counterfeit drugs (illegal activity is by its nature difficult to quantify), counterfeiting is a problem that seems to be growing, and, certainly, attention to it is keeping pace.

 Royston Labels in the U.K. recently released an anti-tamper label that tears easily when tampered with.
 German medical package labeling company Schreiner MediPharm has developed labeling for pen injectors and auto-injectors that include a varnish to help improve the user’s grip, a detachable section where users can track their use, a hologram for security, and a QR code that links back to the brand’s website.
-Rollprint Packaging Products has a new film they call Ghost, which embeds a watermark directly into flexible packaging material.
+PAXXUS, formerly known as Rollprint Packaging Products, has a new film they call Ghost, which embeds a watermark directly into flexible packaging material.
 The company says the product is best for the chevron pouches often used with medical devices (like scalpels and prefilled syringes).

 There are also some new innovations that aren’t related to counterfeiting but instead focus on patient education and ease-of-use.
-In Sweden, packaging manufacturer Stora Ensa has teamed up with Chalmers University of Technology to create a pharma package that records when medication is taken (of if it’s not) and relays that information to a health care provider.
-E-Pharma Trento just won a CPhI Pharma Award for its new blister pack design that gives tablets a rigid protective casing, which, at the same time, are easily removed by the user—good for fragile pharmaceuticals that might suffer damage.
+In Sweden, packaging manufacturer Stora Ensa has teamed up with Chalmers University of Technology to create a pharma package that records when medication is taken (or if it’s not) and relays that information to a health care provider.
+E-Pharma Trento just won a CPhI Pharma Award for its new blister pack design that gives tablets a rigid protective casing, which, at the same time, is easily removed by the user—good for fragile pharmaceuticals that might suffer damage.